-My father owned an Italian restaurant and the espresso machine broke down, and the company who supplied it couldn’t fix it, so he decided to fix it himself and did.
+My father owned an Italian restaurant and the espresso machine broke down, and the company that supplied it couldn’t fix it, so he decided to fix it himself and did.
 So he decided to start supplying espresso machines and coffee, and that’s when Casa Espresso was born.

 What sparked your interest in coffee roasting?

 As a small business, I’m always trying ways of improving ourselves, and I thought it would be a natural process for us to start roasting our own coffees.
 Plus nobody else was roasting in Bradford.